-Section 18.0 Resident Care Policies
+Section 19.0 Resident Care Policies

-- 18.1 Each facility shall have written resident care policies to govern the continuing nursing care and related medical or other services provided. - 18.2 Resident care policies and procedures shall be developed and reviewed annually in all facilities by a group of professional personnel including one or more physicians, a registered nurse, and other professional personnel as deemed necessary (e.g., social workers, physical therapists, etc.) - 18.3 Resident care policies shall be available for review by all residents, physicians, community agencies, relatives and personnel and shall include provisions for at least the following: - a) meeting the total medical and psychosocial needs of residents; - b) the establishment of written plans of care for each resident for medical, nursing and other related services provided; - c) the range of services available and provided to residents and constraints imposed by limitations of services, physicians, facilities, staff coverage, payment mechanism or other; - d) the frequency of physician visits shall be at a minimum of 90 days; - e) the protection of residents' personal and property rights; - f) types of clinical conditions acceptable for admission to specific levels of care and appropriate services; - g) emergency admissions or discharges and emergency care of residents; - h) requirements for informed consent by resident, parent, guardian or legal representative for treatment; - i) notification of next of kin, attending physician or responsible agency of any transfer or discharge; - i) notification of next of kin, attending physician or responsible agency of any change of condition; - k) transfer of medical information in accordance with reference 17; - 1) discharge and termination of services; and - m) provision for continuity of resident care as related to discharge planning, which shall include a mechanism for recording, transmitting and receiving information essential to the continuity of resident care.
+- 19.1 Each facility shall have written resident care policies to govern the continuing nursing care and related medical or other services provided. - 19.2 Resident care policies and procedures shall be developed and reviewed annually, and revised as necessary, in all facilities by a group of professional personnel including one or more physicians, a registered nurse, and other professional personnel as deemed necessary (e.g., social workers, physical therapists, etc.).
+Documentation of this annual review shall be made available to the licensing agency upon request. - 19.3 Resident care policies shall be available for review by all residents, physicians, community agencies, relatives and personnel and shall include provisions for at least the following: - a) meeting the total medical and psychosocial needs of residents; - b) the establishment of written plans of care for each resident for medical, nursing and other related services provided; - c) the range of services available and provided to residents and constraints imposed by limitations of services, physicians, facilities, staff coverage, payment mechanism or other; - d) the frequency of physician visits shall be at a minimum of 90 days; - e) the protection of residents' personal and property rights; - f) types of clinical conditions acceptable for admission to specific levels of care and appropriate services; - g) emergency admissions or discharges and emergency care of residents; - h) requirements for informed consent by resident, parent, guardian or legal representative for treatment: - i) notification of next of kin, attending physician or responsible agency of any transfer or discharge; - j) notification of next of kin, attending physician or responsible agency of any change of condition; - k) transfer of medical information in accordance with reference 17; - 1) discharge and termination of services; and - m) provision for continuity of resident care as related to discharge planning, which shall include a mechanism for recording, transmitting and receiving information essential to the continuity of resident care.